 Who is at Risk?

 - Women of African descent

 - Women taking estrogen oral contraceptive pills

-- Women with family history of fibroid
+- Women with family history of the condition

 - Women who are nulliparous (have never given birth)